incf-nidash/nidm-experiment/.github/ISSUE_TEMPLATE/g_merge-term.md

 ---
 name: Merge two terms
-about: Obsolete or deprecate an existing CL term and merge with another CL term.
-Note - use the 'obsolete' template if you would like to obsolete a term without replacing it with another existing CL term.
+about: Obsolete or deprecate an existing NIDM-E term and merge with another NIDM-E term.
+Note - use the 'obsolete' template if you would like to deprecate a term without replacing it with another existing NIDM-E term.
 title: "[Merge]"
 labels: merge

 ---

-**CL term (ID and Label)**
+**NIDM-E term (ID and Label)**

 **Reason for deprecation**